dashingsoft/pyarmor/src/user-guide.md

 It's useful when obfuscated scripts are packed into a zip file, for example, use py2exe to package obfuscated scripts.
-Set runtime_path to an empty string, and copy runtime files, _pytransform.dll, pyshield.key, pyshield.lic, product.key, license.lic to same path of zip file, will solve this problem.
+Set runtime_path to an empty string, and copy runtime files, `_pytransform.dll`, `pytransform.key`, `license.lic` to same path of zip file, will solve this problem.

 ## Command Options